 “Your music sucks so bad that you have to pay bots to like your songs?”

-That’s type of stuff you’ll read if you were to ever get caught faking the funk.
+That’s the type of stuff you’ll read if you were to ever get caught faking the funk.
 Of course, this assumes you have a reputation in the first place for people to even want to make it a big deal.
 The more established you are, the bigger the risk and more fuel for the haters.
 Most likely, it won’t be as extreme as my example but still.
-It’s not like there there’s a public wall of shame for people who got caught buying followers that gets publicized for the world to see.
+It’s not like there’s a public wall of shame for people who got caught buying followers that get publicized for the world to see.